Alabama Man on a Mission to Photograph WWII Vets While They're Still Here

 "After we get past where you served and what was your role, I just let them tell what they want to tell," Rease said.
 "And many times, they'll just start going.
 My questions stop, and I'm just sitting there, listening."

 For the thousands of WWII vets he has yet to meet, Rease knows that time is ticking.
-Sometime within the next decade, there won’t be WWII veterans left for him to photograph.
-According to US Department of Veterans Affairs, 296 of American’s remaining 325,000 WWII vets die every day.
+Sometime within the next decade, there won't be WWII veterans left for him to photograph.
+According to US Department of Veterans Affairs, 296 of American's remaining 325,000 WWII vets die every day.
+Cooper died this August at the age of 101.

 Rease told Insider that hearing the stories of people who lived through the war is so much different than reading about it in books.
 "When I hear their stories, I'm just blown away by some of those things that they did and went through, and they never got publicity for it."